volodymyrhudyma/blog/content/blog/2020-09-01-algorithms-quick-sort-in-javascript.md

 ---
-title: Algorithms | Quick Sort in JavaScript
+title: Algorithms | Quick Sort In JavaScript
 tag:
   - JavaScript
+promote: false
 metaDescription: 'Learn Quick Sort in JavaScript - efficient sorting algorithm that follows the "divide-and-conquer" approach, its advantages and disadvantages and why it works good for sorting large datasets. '